riccardopdev/my-react-examples/async-data-loading/fetch-typescript/README.md

 ## Objective:

 The objective of this project is to demonstrate the implementation of asynchronous data loading in a React application using the `fetch` API and TypeScript.
-The project utilizes the jsonplaceholder endpoint [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users) to retrieve an array of user objects.
+The project utilizes the three jsonplaceholder [http://jsonplaceholder.typicode.com/](http://jsonplaceholder.typicode.com/) endpoints (users, posts, photos) to retrieve an array of objects.

-Specifically, this project showcases how to manage three different pieces of state and their corresponding state setters to track the loading progress and status:
+Specifically, this project showcases how to manage three different pieces of state and their corresponding state setters to track the loading progress and status of each endpoint:

-- `data`: An array of user objects.
+- `data`: An array of objects (users, posts, photos).
 - `loading`: A boolean value indicating whether data is being loaded.
 - `error`: An object containing a boolean value and a string message to indicate if an error occurred during the loading process.